 - (a) Financial statements for the proposer and equity owners of proposer, any guarantors (in each case, if a consortium, partnership or any other form of a joint venture, all such members) for the two most recent completed fiscal years must be provided to demonstrate financial capability of the proposer team.
 If the entity has only been in existence for less than two fiscal years, the proposer should expressly state that such entity has been in existence for less than three fiscal years and shall provide financial statements for the number of fiscal years it has been in existence.
-Financial Statement information must be consolidated where required by GAAP and should include: - i.
+Financial Statement information must include:

+- i.
 Opinion Letter (Auditor's Report)

 - ii.
+Balance Sheet

-Consolidated Balance Sheets - iii.
-Consolidated Statements of Income Statement - iv.
-Consolidated Statement of Comprehensive Income - v.
-Consolidated Statements of Changes in Stockholders' Equity - ivi.
-Consolidated Statements of Changes in Cash Flow - vii.
-Notes to Consolidated Financial StatementsFootnotes audited by a certified public accountant in accordance with generally accepted accounting principles (GAAP) or International Financial Reporting Standards (IFRS).
+- iii.
+Income Statement

+- iv.
+Statement of Changes in Cash Flow

+v.
+Footnotes audited by a certified public accountant in accordance with generally accepted accounting principles (GAAP) or International Financial Reporting Standards (IFRS).